 My Deaf History

 At that time, my parents had two choices: oral or sign language.
 They didn’t want to send me to a residential school for the deaf, so they opted for speech therapy … a ginormous amount of it.
-I received speech therapy at Bluebonnet Elementary School, University of Texas at Dallas’ Callier Center, Easter Seals, TCU, elementary school and with private therapist.
+I received speech therapy at Bluebonnet Elementary School, the University of Texas at Dallas’ Callier Center, Easter Seals, TCU, elementary school, and with private therapists.